sagnik20/project-1/README.md

 List of features ready and TODOs for future development
 * Adding New Employee by Admin
+* Adding New Cab by Admin
-* Putting a cab Request by Employee
+* Putting a Cab Request by Employee
 * See previous booking history of an Employee
-* Logout based on each
+* Logout from on each page
+* A back button for each page
+* Accept/Reject an Cab request by Department Manager

 To-do list:
-* Manager functionalities
-* Designing the frontend of most of the pages.
+* Design beautiful the frontend pages.
+* Write Test Cases using JUnit

 ## Getting Started